 When the Apollo Theater opened in 1933, Benny Carter’s big band was featured, which helped seal the theater’s destiny as the city’s primary African-American performance venue and a mecca for jazz bands.
 The alto-saxophonist, who doubled on trumpet, was an arranger, composer, band leader and recording artist.

-In 1934, Ella Fitzgerald, considered by jazz fans one of the best female s of the 20th century, wowed the notoriously harsh crowd at the Apollo's Amateur Night at the age of 17.
+In 1934, Ella Fitzgerald, considered by jazz fans one of the best female jazz vocalists of the 20th century, wowed the notoriously harsh crowd at the Apollo’s Amateur Night at the age of 17.
 She nabbed the $25 prize and her distinguished career began.

 Self-taught to play the trumpet by age 12, during the jazz boom in the early 1940s, Dizzy Gillespie frequently arrived at Minton’s Playhouse for after-hours jam sessions.
 In collaboration there with jazz pianist Thelonious Monk, swing and jazz guitarist Charlie Christian, jazz drummer Kenny Clarke and jazz saxophonist and composer Charlie “Yardbird” Parker, the new sound of modern jazz, or “bebop,” emerged.

-Jam sessions have continued to play a role in the dlopment of jazz artists in Harlem.
+Jam sessions have continued to play a role in the development of jazz artists in Harlem.

 “When I first came to New York in the early 1990s, there were jam sessions all over Harlem,” recalls David Lee Jones, an accomplished alto saxophonist who has worked with Sade and Phyllis Hyman, and performs regularly with the Mingus Big Band.
 “You could leave your home at midnight and play from club to club until 8 or 9 in the morning.”